Do NASA Science LIVE!

 Radio JOVE

-Observe natural radio emissions from Jupiter, the Sun, and more.
+What You’ll Do: Observe natural radio emissions from Jupiter, the Sun, and more with your own telescope

 Redshift Wrangler

-Use the light from distant galaxies to look back in time to the early universe.
+What You’ll Do: Use the light from distant galaxies to look back in time to the early universe

 Rubin Comet Catchers

-Classify images of solar system bodies as having a tail or not.
+What You’ll Do: Classify images of solar system bodies as having a tail or not to find comets

 Snapshot Wisconsin